 The term “server” applies to any computer that provides services over the internet (or private network).
 Servers fall into different categories based on the type of services that run on them.
 For instance, web servers process HTTP (port 80) and HTTPS (port 443) requests.

-Database servers are centralized locations for databases (organized collections of information).
-These servers communicate with web servers and provide data to authorized users.
+These are centralized locations for databases (organized collections of information).
+Such servers communicate with web ones and provide data to authorized users.

 Browsers need IP addresses to communicate with web servers.
 DNS simply helps users connect using readable names instead of complex numbers.
 You can think of DNS as the contact directory for the internet.